klaytn/klaytn-dev-sandbox/README.md

 npm install
 npm run dev
 ```
+Note: The current version of frontend does not communicate with the local network.
+It only interacts with the contracts deployed in baobab network.
+It will release in the future versions.

 ### Troubleshooot
 Issue : Error: Private keys file has not been downloaded to the local directory!
 Follow the troubleshooting steps to proceed